 - The candidate’s CV (following the recommendations provided in Section IV.B of the Guidelines)

-- A completed Summary Sheet: Recommendations for Promotion and Tenure (as described in the university’s Manual for Faculty Evaluation)
+- A completed Summary Sheet: Recommendations for Promotion and Tenure (as described in the university’s Faculty Handbook)

 - A memo from the tenured faculty members in the hiring unit (either department or college) summarizing their evaluation of the candidate and the tenure vote.